icaparros-at-wiris/vue-mathtype/README.md

-# vue-project
+# MathType, CKeditor5 Vue

-This template should help get you started developing with Vue 3 in Vite.
+This project is a simple demo with a MathType integrated on a CKeditor5 using Vue.

 ## Recommended IDE Setup